 - Groups can then work to define the problem and the learning issues –words, concepts or procedures- that they will need to learn before they understand the problem.

 - Help to further define and understand complex concepts through readings, videos, lectures or discussion boards.

 - Consider allowing the assignment to span several modules granting enough time to thoroughly explore the problem.

 - Underscore the importance of creating safe place for discussions where peers will not be feel uncomfortable to contribute.

-- Consider synchronous discussions using Skype or Big Blue Button with a facilitator present to help guide dialogue or redirect students to the learning objectives.
+- Consider synchronous discussions using Skype or Zoom with a facilitator present to help guide dialogue or redirect students to the learning objectives.